 Rostas and Ryder (2012) outline that across Europe there is problematic policy-making relating to GRT groups.
 In recent years, for example, there have been blanket deportations in France and mass fingerprinting in Italy.
-They recognise the growth of far-right populism has exacerbated anti-GRT discourse.
-The European Union and European Commission have developed wider policies on poverty and social exclusion that include GRT groups as well as developing the more specific EU Framework for National Roma Integration Strategies (Ryder and Cemlyn, 2016).
-However, Rostas and Ryder argue that there has been, overall, a 'political inertia' at EU level with the EU Roma Framework not holding nation-states accountable enough and not enough funding invested in ensuring its implementation.

-Nation-states are supposed to develop their own specific Roma integration policies but there is little monitoring or intervention where this does not happen (Acton et al, 2014).
+They recognise that the growth of far-right populism has exacerbated anti-GRT discourse.
+The European Union (EU) and European Commission have developed wider policies on poverty and social exclusion that include GRT groups, in addition to developing the more specific EU Framework for National Roma Integration Strategies (Ryder and Cemlyn, 2016).
+However, Rostas and Ryder (2012) argue that overall, there has been a 'political inertia' at the EU level, with the EU Roma Framework not holding nation-states accountable enough and not enough funding being invested in ensuring its implementation.Nation-states are supposed to develop their own specific Roma integration policies, but there is little monitoring or intervention where this does not happen (Acton et al., 2014).